 So, a PM 2.5 corresponds to a 2500 nm particle.

+II.
 Fine particles and health risks ?

 Risk = danger X exposure

-The specific risk of nanoparticles
+III.
+The specific risks of nanoparticles

 However, the 3D printer nanoparticles emitted are 10 to 100 times smaller.
 For an equal mass of material, they will be much more numerous.
 This decrease in size and increase in number will optimize their toxicity potential.
 Yet they will not be accounted for.